michael-johnson03/Reddit-Fraud-Intelligence/README.md

 - **No incremental embedding updates.** Each run re-embeds the full corpus from scratch.
 Fine at ~600 posts; needs incremental updates past ~10k.
 - **No production observability.** No metrics, no traces, no error monitoring.
 Acceptable for graduate capstone; mandatory before any production deployment.
 - **`retrieve_theme_evidence.py` is unused by the CLI.** It was an earlier evidence-retrieval module that got superseded by inline per-theme retrieval in `theme_summaries.py`.
 Kept in the repo for reference/comparison but not on the active code path.
+- **Chatbot tab requires local Ollama.** The "Cross Intelligence" tab's Q&A assistant calls a local Ollama server (`phi3` model) at `localhost:11434`.
+Without it running, that one tab shows a clear setup message; the other three dashboard tabs are unaffected.
 ---

 ## Adapting to other compute